Darkened Skye: Development

 Publisher Simon & Schuster Interactive wanted to develop games based on M&M's given how recognized the candy characters were.
 While negotiating with Mars, Inc., Simon & Schuster also talked about using Skittles, which would be a back-up plan in case M&M's ended up unavailable.
 Eventually Mars gave the license to both brands, with the Skittles one being inspired by the assumption that a computer game based on Skittles could make the brand more popular as the confectionary's consumption declined with people older than 20.
 After the M&M's video games sold well, producer Elizabeth Braswell was asked to develop the Skittles game.
 While she first refused the job, Braswell eventually decided to work on it by focusing on gameplay and humor.
 A 300-page script, by lead writer and designer Andy Wolfendon, was written and submitted to Mars, which only asked to change a joke, utterances of "damn" and "remove all the snakes from the game."
 When Braswell asked for clarification, they said that there could be snake-like creatures, but no actual snakes.

 Executive Producer Dale DeSharone stated the game's concepts were inspired by the Skittles television commercials of the "Taste the Rainbow" campaign.
 DeSharone led a team of over 50 people in Kyiv across two years, working on Darkened Skye simultaneously with M&M's The Lost Formulas.
 By the time Darkened Skye was finished, Simon & Schuster considered removing the Skittles association, but the developers already incorporated the candy into the gameplay and in-game text, so it ended up with only no references to Skittles on the box cover.
-Boston Animation largely outsourced the development & programming to a team based in Ukraine.
+Boston Animation largely outsourced the development and programming to a team based in Ukraine.

 The PC version was shipped in January 2002, while the GameCube version was released in November the same year.